LinXH8/INF2009_AWSIoTCore/README.md

 **Objective:** By the end of this session, participants will understand
 1. Introduction to AWS IoT Core
 2. How to create a IoT thing/device in AWS (aka RaspberryPi in our case)
-2. How to send real-time device data to AWS IoT Core and
+3. How to send real-time device data securely to AWS IoT Core over MQTT protocol.
-3. How to ingest device data in AWS Dynamo DB via IoT rule.
+4. How to ingest device data in AWS Dynamo DB via IoT rule.

 ---